The History of the WVDL

 - In cooperation with the School of Veterinary Medicine and the Department of Agriculture, Trade and Consumer Protection, participate in research and in the provision of field services, consultation services and education as determined to be appropriate by the veterinary diagnostic laboratory board.

 As part of the University of Wisconsin, the WVDL has continued to grow and currently employs approximately 75 people.
-In 2002, the laboratory became a core laboratory in the National Animal Laboratory Health Network (NALHN) of the USDA.
+In 2002, the laboratory became a core laboratory in the National Animal Health Laboratory Network (NAHLN) of the USDA.
 This designation permits the laboratory to be a full partner to state and federal agencies in protecting animal agriculture.

 We welcome the opportunity to impress you with our quality testing and customer service.
 Thank you for considering the Wisconsin Veterinary Diagnostic Laboratory.